 According to his granddaughter, Lermond never saw himself as a professional artist; his decorative scenes were produced in the course of his occupation as a painter of wagons, sleighs, and especially wooden chairs and other furniture (he later painted cars as well).
 Before settling in Union he painted houses, undoubtedly as an apprentice (with his younger brother, Augustus) to his father.
 In Union, Lermond painted on commission from the townspeople, who brought their possessions to his shop adjacent to his home on East Main Street.
 Lermond was active as a painter until a few years before his death in 1944 at age 86 in nearby Rockland.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Chotner, Deborah, with contributions by Julie Aronson, Sarah D. Cash, and Laurie Weitzenkorn.
 American Naive Paintings.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1992: 244.